shasderias/ilysa/README.md

 # Ilysa

-Ilysa is a Go library that generates lighting events for Beat Saber beatmaps.
+Ilysa is a Go library that helps you create your favorite lighting patterns with speed and ease(probably)!

 ## Sell Me